Rahab: Rahab's profession

 William L. Lyons observed that biblical interpreters have viewed Rahab as a model of hospitality, mercy, faith, patience, and repentance in her interaction with Joshua's spies.
-Thus the harlot of Jericho became a paragon of virtue.
+The harlot of Jericho became a paragon of virtue.

 In the Hebrew Bible

-According to the book of Joshua, when the Hebrews were encamped at Shittim, in the "Arabah" or Jordan valley opposite Jericho, ready to cross the river, Joshua, as a final preparation, sent out two spies to investigate the military strength of Jericho.
+According to the book of Joshua, when the Hebrews were encamped at Shittim in the Arabah or Jordan Valley opposite Jericho, ready to cross the river, Joshua, as a final preparation, sent out two spies to investigate the military strength of Jericho.
 The spies stayed in Rahab's house, which was built into the city wall.
 The soldiers sent to capture the spies asked Rahab to bring out the spies.
 Instead, she hid them under bundles of flax on the roof.
 It was the time of the barley harvest, and flax and barley are ripe at the same time in the Jordan valley, so that "the bundles of flax stalks might have been expected to be drying just then".